Installation

 **Create Personal Token**

-1. We access [GitHub Settings → Developer Settings → Personal Access Tokens](https://github.com/settings/tokens/new).
+1. We go to [GitHub Settings → Developer Settings → Personal Access Tokens](https://github.com/settings/tokens/new).

-3. We copy the generated token and store it securely in a tool of the *vault* type, such as Keeper.
+3. We copy the generated token and store it securely in a tool such as *vault* like Keeper.

 2. We add a GitHub account